Witchcraft Acts: Scottish Witchcraft Act 1563

+Irish Witchcraft Act 1586

+The Irish Witchcraft Act 1586 act (28 Eliz.
+1. c.
+2 (I), An Act against Witchcraft and Sorcerie) was largely identical to the English Witchcraft Act 1562.
+The penalty for causing death by witchcraft was as a felony without benefit of clergy (that is, capital punishment), which was also the penalty for a second offence of causing injury or material loss by witchcraft; for a first such offence, the penalty was one year's imprisonment including six hours in the pillory once per quarter.
+This was also the penalty for a first offence of using witchcraft to "discover hidden treasure, ... or stolen goods, or to provoke unlawful love"; for a second such offence, it was life imprisonment.

+The last prosecution under the 1586 act was the 1711 Islandmagee witch trial.
+Nobody is known for certain to have been executed under the act.
+Of those accused of causing death by witchcraft, William Sellor was convicted at the Islandmagee trial, but there is no surviving record of his sentence; Florence Newton died during her 1661 trial; Marion Fisher's 1655 conviction was overturned by Sir James Barry; and the strangling of a suspected witch in Antrim in 1698 was a lynching.

+The 1586 act was repealed in 1821 by the Witchcraft, etc. (Ireland) Act 1821 (1 & 2 Geo.
+4. c.
+18).

 Witchcraft Act 1603

-In 1603, the year James I's accession to the English throne, the Elizabethan Act was broadened by Edward Coke and others to bring the penalty of death without benefit of clergy to any one who invoked evil spirits or communed with familiar spirits.
-The Act's full title was An Act against Conjuration, Witchcraft and dealing with evil and wicked spirits, (1 Ja.
-I c.
+In 1603, the year James VI and I's accession to the English throne, the Elizabethan act was broadened by Edward Coke and others to bring the penalty of death without benefit of clergy to any one who invoked evil spirits or communed with familiar spirits.
+The act's full title was An Act against Conjuration, Witchcraft and dealing with evil and wicked spirits, (1 Jas.
+1. c.
 12).
 It was this statute that was enforced by Matthew Hopkins, the self-styled Witch-Finder General.

-The Acts of Elizabeth and James changed the law of witchcraft by making it a felony, thus removing the accused from the jurisdiction of the ecclesiastical courts to the courts of common law.
+The acts of Elizabeth and James changed the law of witchcraft by making it a felony, thus removing the accused from the jurisdiction of the ecclesiastical courts to the courts of common law.
 This provided, at least, that the accused persons theoretically enjoyed the benefits of ordinary criminal procedure.
 Burning at the stake was eliminated except in cases of witchcraft that were also petty treason; most convicted were hanged instead.
 Any witch who had committed a minor witchcraft offence (punishable by one year in prison) and was accused and found guilty a second time was sentenced to death.